Father’s Day and Father’s Birthday

 He usually stopped me when my birthday greeting went on too long, or turned flowery and sentimental.
-My father did not suffer gush gladly.
+My father did not suffer gush gladly, especially on Father’s Day.
 He himself was a man of few words.
 English was his second language, but my Dad was a master at magnificent expressions in a few, meticulous sentences.

 I first heard Beethoven’s Symphony No. 7 sitting with my father on a warm Sunday Berkeley afternoon at the dining room table.
 He was reworking one of his lectures, and I was just sitting listening to the radio.
 The symphony’s slow movement is a simple but melodic funeral-like procession, whose main theme builds and builds.
 Before the movement was halfway over, the cumulative effect of the measured crescendo and its aching melodic beauty had already lowered its emotional boom on my entire body.